luiarthur/ucsc_litreview/cytof/tex/model2/report/includes/model.md

 ## Model

-With the notation above presented, we are now ready to present the sampling distribution.
+Based on the notation presented above, we are now ready to present the sampling distribution.

 \begin{align}